 Five months before our wedding, we decided to put all our belongings into storage and travel.
-We took off in nothing but carry-ons for London and have since knocked off over 130 countries together.
+We took off in nothing but carry-ons for London and have since knocked off almost 160 countries together.

-Now, traveling full-time three years later, our travel aspirations have grown.
-We’ve found ourselves on a journey to 185 countries, visiting all 7 continents, drinking at all of the worlds top 100 bars, seeing the wonders of the world, and chasing all the Michelin stars in our path.
+Now, traveling full-time four years later, our travel aspirations have grown.
+We’ve found ourselves on a journey to 195 countries, visiting all 7 continents, drinking at all of the worlds top 100 bars, seeing the wonders of the world, and chasing all the Michelin stars in our path.

 RECENT VISITS